My “Divide And Conquer” Points Strategy Earned Us 2 Extra Hotel Nights – for ZERO Extra Points

 The Hilton Sydney costs 65,000 Hilton points per night.
 However, if you book 4 consecutive nights completely on points, you get the 5th night free!
 So for 260,000 Hilton Honors points, we are able to stay 5 nights.

-Most of these points came from the sign-up bonus from my brand new Hilton Honors Aspire Card from American Express, which gives us automatic Diamond status with Hilton.
+Most of these points came from the welcome bonus from my brand new Hilton Honors Aspire Card from American Express, which gives us automatic Diamond status with Hilton.
+The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 While this redemption isn’t mind blowing in terms of value of points, it is saving us about $1,100.
 Also, the Hilton Sydney does have a Executive Lounge which is available to any Hilton guest with Diamond status or higher, regardless of room.
 While that doesn’t affect the redemption value, it will save us money having a complimentary breakfast each morning in Sydney.